 is the removal of the qualifier from the version number.

 In most other respects, a candidate release should be treated the same as a real release.
-The alpha, beta, or rc qualifier is enough to warn conservative users to wait until the real release, and of course the announcement emails for the candidate releases should point out that their purpose is to solicit feedback.
+The alpha, beta, or rc qualifier is enough to warn conservative users to wait until the real release, and of course the announcements for the candidate releases should point out that their purpose is to solicit feedback.
 Other than that, give candidate releases the same amount of care as regular releases.
 After all, you want people to use the candidates, because exposure is the best way to uncover bugs, and also because you never know which candidate release will end up becoming the official release.

-Announcing a release is like announcing any other event, and should use the procedures described in the section called “Publicity” in Chapter 6, Communications.
+Announcing a release is like announcing any other event, and should use the procedures described in the section called “Publicity”.
 There are a few specific things to do for releases, though.

 Whenever you write the URL to the downloadable release tarball, make sure to also write the MD5/SHA1 checksums and pointers to the digital signatures file.
 Since the announcement happens in multiple forums (mailing list, news page, etc.), this means users can get the checksums from multiple sources, which gives the most security-conscious among them extra assurance that the checksums themselves have not been tampered with.
 Meanwhile, giving the link to the digital signature files multiple times doesn't make those signatures more secure, but it does reassure people (especially those who don't follow the project closely) that the project takes security seriously.

 In the announcement email, and on news pages that contain more than just a blurb about the release, make sure to include the relevant portion of the CHANGES file, so people can see why it might be in their interests to upgrade.
 This is as important with candidate releases as with final releases; the presence of bugfixes and new features is important in tempting people to try out a candidate release.